chiyodad/cbeams.github.io/_posts/2014-08-23-dockerize-this.md

 This is also a bit tricky to get right, and for the moment, I'm only halfway there.

-I've added /Applications/boot2docker to the startup items for the main user on the mac. boot2docker is actually a proper Mac application bundle, so this works well enough.
-That handles starting the docker daemon VM, but then one must actually run the container for the site.
-For the moment, I'm doing this manually, but I'd like to hear suggestions about better ways to do it.
+I've added `/Applications/boot2docker` to the login items for the main user on the mac. boot2docker is actually a proper Mac application bundle, so this works well enough.
+That handles starting the Docker daemon VM, but then one must actually run the container for the site.
+For now, I'm doing this manually, but I'd like to hear suggestions about better ways to do it.
 I'm sure there's some way to get it all done using LaunchDaemons, but I really didn't want to waste the time.
-Andrew Mussey has some prior art here in [a tool he calls docker-osx](http://blog.amussey.com/post/85117547548/docker-starting-docker-on-system-boot-on-osx-via), but it's a little outdated at this point (pre Docker 1.0), so I didn't mess with it.
+Andrew Mussey has some prior art in [a tool he calls docker-osx](http://blog.amussey.com/post/85117547548/docker-starting-docker-on-system-boot-on-osx-via), but it's a little outdated at this point (pre-Docker 1.0), so I didn't mess with it.

 ## Next steps